digitalbazaar/payswarm-wordpress/README.md

 ```

 If no access button markup is specified but paid content markup is, then
-an access button with some default text will appear at the end of the post.
+the access button will appear, with some default text, at the end of the post.

 The price of the post, the license that is granted upon purchase,
 and other post-specific values can be changed on a per-post basis.